Are Maryland Records Public?

 Who Can Access Maryland Public Records?

 In compliance with the Maryland Public Information Act (PIA), anyone can access public records in the state.
 A member of the public can inspect or obtain copies of Maryland public records by submitting a record request.
 Interested persons must contact the government agency in charge of the document.
+For instance, an officer can run a background check on a suspect by contacting the Maryland Department of Public Safety and Correctional Services (MDPSCS) for the suspect’s criminal records.
 Public records in Maryland are open to both residents and non-residents.
 The PIA enables members of the public to perform their civic duties by accessing records in the state.

 Do I Need to State My Purpose and Use When Requesting Public Records in Maryland?